mvngu/haskyll/doc/hello_friend.md

 The Haskell REPL, i.e. GHCi, is suitable for quick experimentation.
 Sooner or later you would want to store Haskell code in a text file.
-Create a text file called `hello.hs` and place the following code in the file:
+Create a text file called `hello.hs` and save the following code in the file:

 :include: file="assets/src/hello/hello.hs", name="hello/hello.hs"